tiangexiang/BiO-Net/README.md

 * torch >= 1.5.0
 * torchvision >= 0.6.0

-*NOTE1:* Both version have been sucessfully tested on a GeForce RTX 2080 GPU with CUDA=10.1 and driver=435.21.
+*NOTE1:* Both versions have been sucessfully tested on a GeForce RTX 2080 GPU with CUDA=10.1 and driver=435.21.
 *NOTE2:* You don't need all dependencies to run on a sole backend.

 ## Data